 So what exactly is spirituality?

 Spirituality is an awareness or awakening of our true self that goes beyond the confines of our ego.
 It is a journey to the discovery of the true self.
-It is a shift in perception of what is around us, it’s a shed of old belief systems and a reconnection to our truth.
-Things that in the long run will authentically make you better, produce more, and never burn you out.
+A shift in perception of what is around us.
+A shed of old belief systems and a reconnection to our truth.
+Things that in the long run will authentically make you better, produce more, and never run you down to the point of total burnt out.

 I began my spiritual journey a couple of years ago but it’s within the last year that I started asking deeper questions about old belief systems and traumas I’ve experienced.
 In that, I’ve learned so much and it’s helped me view personal development through a whole new lens.
 Where I don’t need to hack my way through my day.
 Where I don’t rack my brain over the latest way of doing things and instead focus on things that honor my journey.

-The following are 18 lessons I’ve learned in this spiritual journey that have changed my personal development journey and growth.
+The following are 18 lessons I’ve learned in this spiritual journey that have changed my personal development journey and growth and I believe can help you as well.

 Our energy is everything